ebotbesong/ebotbesong/README.md

 - 👋 Hi, I’m @ebotbesong, Ph.D student in electrical and computer engineering  @Yokohama National University, Japan
 - 👀 I’m interested in frontier engineering and science.
-- 🌱 I’m currently learning to make change on a global scale
+- 🌱 I am a passionate life learner
 - 💞️ I’m always looking to collaborate with researchers everywhere in the world
 - 📫 You can reach via ebotbesong@gmail.com